davesnx/styled-ppx/documents/css-extraction.md

 space-separated concatenation of those class names, so consumers apply all atoms by setting one `className` attribute.

+**Two declarations in one block group into one atom when their covered leaf properties overlap**, taken transitively, not one atom per
+declaration: `{ margin: 0; margin-top: 5px; margin: 10px; }` is ONE atom
+carrying all three declarations in author order, because `margin`'s full leaf set includes `margin-top` (see `Slot_key.leaves_of`).
+This is what makes the final `margin: 10px` reset `margin-top` reliably: source order inside one rule decides the winner, not the relative position of two independently-hashed atoms in the generated stylesheet (a repeat of the same property overlaps itself trivially - `color: blue; color: red;` is also one atom, the older, narrower rule this generalizes).
+Sharing a property *family* is necessary but not sufficient: `padding-left` and `padding-right` are both in the "padding" family but cover disjoint leaves, so they stay TWO atoms - merging them would make a future `CSS.merge` too coarse, unable to drop just the overlapping side without also dropping the other.
+"Transitively" means a bridging declaration pulls in everything it overlaps even when those things don't overlap each other directly: `border: 1px solid; border-left-width: 2px;` group together (border's full leaf set includes border-left-width), and adding a third declaration `border-top: 1px solid;` (which shares no leaf with `border-left-width` directly) still joins the same group, bridged through `border`.
+A declaration that shares no leaf with anything else in the block is its own one-member group, which is exactly "one atom per property" for everything this doesn't otherwise merge.
+Grouping in `Css_file.re`'s `group_declarations_by_family` reuses `Slot_key.leaves_of` directly (not a reimplementation).

 Class names follow the `a-<murmur2 hash of CSS>` format, in every mode — the binding's `let` name never appears in the class name.
 Two bindings whose declarations render to the same CSS text mint the same